karansinghthkur/reactapp/README.md

-Sure, here’s the README in GitHub code format with the appropriate markdown syntax:
+Here's the README in GitHub code format with the appropriate markdown syntax:

 ```markdown
 # Basic React App with TypeScript, Vite, and Bootstrap